-To get permission to work in Switzerland, different conditions apply for citizens who are from a country in the European Union or European Free trade Association (EFTA) (EU countries plus Iceland, Liechtenstein, Norway, and Switzerland), than for citizens who are third-country nationals (non-EU/EFTA citizens).
+To work in Switzerland, different conditions apply for citizens who are from a country in the European Union or European Free Trade Association (EFTA) (EU countries plus Iceland, Liechtenstein, Norway, and Switzerland), than for citizens who are third-country nationals (non-EU/EFTA citizens).

-The immigration authorities have also tightened application practices, such as closer scrutinity of applications, increased salary requirements and stricter extension rules.
-These measures have made obtaining work permits more difficult but getting a Swiss work permit is still possible for those that meet the conditions, or work in a shortage industry.
-Switzerland in fact has one of the highest immigration rates in Europe, and twice that of Germany, with about one-fifth of the population foreign.
+The immigration authorities have also tightened application practices, such as closer scrutiny of applications, increased salary requirements, and stricter extension rules.
+These measures made obtaining work permits more difficult.
+Getting a Swiss work permit is still possible for those that meet the conditions or work in a shortage industry.
+Switzerland in fact has one of the highest immigration rates in Europe; about one-fifth of the population is foreign.

 The annual quota is divided and released on a quarterly basis and expected to be full by the middle to end of each quarter, which means applications can be delayed until the quotas for the next quarter are released.
-To avoid rejections due to the quota, foreign nationals should submit work permit applications well in advance for work planned in 2015.
+To avoid rejections, submit a work permit application far in advance.

 Who can get a work permit?

-EU/EFTA citizens can freely enter Switzerland but must apply for work authorisation.
+EU/EFTA citizens can freely enter Switzerland but must apply for work authorization.
 Read more in our guide for EU/EFTA nationals moving to Switzerland.
-From 1 June 2017, the Swiss government will also apply quotas to work and residence permits granted to newer EU members, Romania and Bulgaria.
+The Swiss government also applies quotas to newer EU members: Romania and Bulgaria.
 The rest of this guide applies to non-EU/EFTA citizens only.

 Non-EU/EFTA citizens will need to get a special residence permit with authorization to work in Switzerland.
 This applies whether the employment contract is with a Swiss or a foreign company and whether the work is paid or unpaid.
 Whether or not you will be granted authorization to work usually depends on existing work quotas, your educational level, and work experience, and that no EU/EFTA candidate is available for the position.